mikearonapi/autorev/docs/DATA_ENRICHMENT_PLAN.md

 - Upgrade education in database (easy to update)
 - Hero blurbs for top 10 most-viewed cars

-This will make SuperNatural Motorsports **the most comprehensive sports car comparison platform** for enthusiasts.
+This will make AutoRev **the most comprehensive sports car comparison platform** for enthusiasts.